I get emails like this all the time from agents who wonder why their listing is on my web site…

 *I* can’t remove your listing from my site.
 You authorized it to be displayed on my site, so only you can have it removed from the data feed that puts it here.
 If you don’t want your listing exposed to potentially thousands of prospective home buyers, go into the MLS listing and uncheck the box, or opt-out of IDX altogether.
 Just remember, you owe it to your sellers to explain what you are doing, and why you are doing it.

-Of Note: Both IDX providers that we utilize on this website (Diverse Solutions and FlexIDX) are authorized and approved by ARMLS and are fully compliant with all ARMLS IDX rules and regulations.
+Of Note: The IDX providers that we utilize on our websites are authorized and approved by ARMLS and are fully compliant with all ARMLS IDX rules and regulations.
 If you have heartburn over how listings are displayed here, you need to take that up with ARMLS.
 We don’t change or manipulate the authorized IDX displays in any way, form or fashion.

 I strongly recommend reading the following web page and document.
 They explain IDX in detail.
 You owe it to yourself and your clients to fully understand how IDX works — it’s a HUGE part of Internet marketing in real estate.